Chaminda90/Planner_Flutter/README.md

-# Planner_Flutter
+Planner_Flutter
 Women's Handbag Shopping Cart Mobile App Overview

-Welcome to the Women's Handbag Shopping Cart app!
-This mobile application is developed using Flutter framework with Dart programming language.
-The app provides a seamless and user-friendly experience for shopping for women's handbags.
+Welcome to Planner_Flutter, your go-to mobile application for an exquisite shopping experience for women's handbags.
+Built with Flutter and Dart, this app ensures a seamless and user-friendly interface, making your handbag shopping enjoyable.
 Features

-Browse Handbags: Explore a wide range of women's handbags with detailed product information.
+    Browse Handbags: Explore an extensive collection of women's handbags with detailed product information.
-Shopping Cart: Add handbags to your cart and manage your shopping selections.
+    Shopping Cart: Easily manage your shopping selections by adding handbags to your cart.

-Getting Started Prerequisites
+Getting Started
+Prerequisites

+Before you begin, ensure that you have the following installed:

     Flutter
     Visual Studio Code
     Dart SDK
-Installation

 Clone the repository:

 bash